-- Invite parents and community members to participate in school health planning by serving on the local School Health Council. - Invite families/community members to participate in monthly district/community walks, annual 5K run/walk and Fuel Up To Play 60 events. - Establish and enhance physical activity opportunities (like walking clubs or fitness challenges) for staff and/or parents. - Raise awareness of health and wellness through family nights.
+- Invite parents and community members to participate in school health planning by serving on the local School Health Council. - Invite families/community members to participate in community walks/fun runs, annual 5K run/walk, monthly fitness challenges and Fuel Up To Play 60 events. - Establish and enhance physical activity opportunities (like walking clubs or fitness challenges) for staff and/or parents. - Raise awareness of health and wellness through family nights.